 Needing to define all your states and transitions in a single Animator Controller means it can show the way they are connected where a script based system like this allows any state to interact with any other state based on any kind of transition conditions.
 But in practice, this just gives you something to look at (usually a very messy something) without actually providing much useful information.
 Even if you can see a transition and look at its conditions, you still need to find the script that sets those parameters to figure out how it works.

-Since all the states, parameters, and transitions in an Animator Controller need to be defined upfront, the current state identifier and parameter values can be easily sent over a network for another computer to lookup the correct state apply those parameter values.
+Since all the states, parameters, and transitions in an Animator Controller need to be defined upfront, the current state identifier and parameter values can be easily sent over a network for another computer to lookup the correct state and apply those parameter values.

 But since Animancer's animation system and this FSM system only need to know about a state when it is actually used, there is no identifier or common set of parameter values that could be sent over the network or used to lookup the corresponding details on another computer.